juami/pytentiostat/docs/gettingstarted.rst

 ------------------------

 Instructions for installing pytentiostat onto a Windows computer with a USB
-   #. copy the entire top level directory of Pytentiostat onto a USB flash drive.
+   #.
+Copy the entire top level directory of Pytentiostat onto a USB flash drive.

       .. important:: Download the Python 3.8 installer and corresponding wheel files onto the USB.
 Copy the python installer to the folder 'local_install' and the wheels to a subdirectory named 'whls'.